Perception: Taste

 Taste (formally known as gustation) is the ability to perceive the flavor of substances, including, but not limited to, food.
 Humans receive tastes through sensory organs concentrated on the upper surface of the tongue, called taste buds or gustatory calyculi.
 The human tongue has 100 to 150 taste receptor cells on each of its roughly-ten thousand taste buds.

 Traditionally, there have been four primary tastes: sweetness, bitterness, sourness, and saltiness.
 The recognition and awareness of umami, which is considered the fifth primary taste, is a relatively recent development in Western cuisine.
 Other tastes can be mimicked by combining these basic tastes, all of which contribute only partially to the sensation and flavor of food in the mouth.
 Other factors include smell, which is detected by the olfactory epithelium of the nose; texture, which is detected through a variety of mechanoreceptors, muscle nerves, etc.; and temperature, which is detected by thermoreceptors.
 All basic tastes are classified as either appetitive or aversive, depending upon whether the things they sense are harmful or beneficial.

 Smell

 Smell is the process of absorbing molecules through olfactory organs, which are absorbed by humans through the nose.
 These molecules diffuse through a thick layer of mucus; come into contact with one of thousands of cilia that are projected from sensory neurons; and are then absorbed into a receptor (one of 347 or so).
 It is this process that causes humans to understand the concept of smell from a physical standpoint.

-Smell is also a very interactive sense as scientists have begun to observe that olfaction comes into contact with the other sense in unexpected ways.
+Smell is also an interactive sense as scientists have begun to observe that olfaction comes into contact with the other senses, especially taste, in unexpected ways.
 It is also the most primal of the senses, as it is known to be the first indicator of safety or danger, therefore being the sense that drives the most basic of human survival skills.
 As such, it can be a catalyst for human behavior on a subconscious and instinctive level.